Construction of product $*$-probability spaces via free cumulants: Introduction

-(c) neighbouring elements are from different sub-algebras: $i(1)\neq i(2)\neq \cdots i(k-1)\neq i(k)$.
-3pt We also say that variables $a_1, \ldots , a_n$ from $\A$ are freely independent (or simply, free) if the sub-algebras (or the $*$-sub-algebras) generated by each of them are free. \end{Definition} Usually a distinction is made between algebras and $*$-algebras by saying that the elements of a $*$-algebra are $*$-free.
-To keep things simple, we shall stick to saying free.
+In Definition~\ref{def:freemoments}, if the $(\A_i)_{i\in I}$ are $*$-algebras, then they are usually said to be $*$-free (and likewise for variables $a_1, \ldots, a_n$ which are elements of a $*$-algebra).
+To keep things simple, we shall say ``free'' in either case.
 It is easy to see that constants are free of any other variables.

 Of course, one has to demonstrate the existence of freely independent variables before working with them.
 The classical analogue of this is the Kolmogorov construction which shows the existence of independent random variables.